StimulCross/donation-alerts/packages/api/README.md

 ]);
 ```

-This method returns an array of [DonationAlertsCentrifugoChannel](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoChannel.html) objects that include the channel name and subscription token.
+This method returns an array of [DonationAlertsCentrifugoChannel](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoChannel.html) objects, each containing a channel name and a subscription token.

-To subscribe to a private channel, the channel name must fit the following template: `<channel>_<userId>`.
-If you want to subscribe to donation notifications (means `$alerts:donation` channel) of user `123456789`, you don't need to form the channel name yourself; the library takes on this task for you.
-The result will be a valid target channel with joined channel name and user ID: `$alerts:donation_123456789`.
+To subscribe to a private channel, DonationAlerts requires the channel name to follow the format `<channel>_<userId>`, but you don't need to create the complete name manually.
+For instance, if you wish to subscribe to donation notifications (`$alerts:donation`) for a user with the ID `123456789`, simply provide the base channel name.
+The library will automatically append the user ID to form the full channel name: `$alerts:donation_123456789`.

-If you are passing already valid channel, you should disable this behavior by passing [DonationAlertsCentrifugoSubscribeOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCentrifugoSubscribeOptions.html) as the fourth argument with property `transformChannel` equal to `false`:
+If you prefer to pass an already fully formed channel name and disable the automatic transformation, provide [DonationAlertsCentrifugoSubscribeOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCentrifugoSubscribeOptions.html) as the fourth argument with the property `transformChannel` set to `false`:

 ```ts
 const userId = 123456789;